Distance learning provides flexibility that working adults need. Learn why our students recommend Amridge University. Now is the time to enroll!

 The Master of Arts (MA) in New Testament Studies is a graduate degree that offers a specialization in the New Testament of the Bible.
-Courses include study of texts in the Greek New Testament, New Testament backgrounds, and on proper contextual interpretation.
+Courses include the study of texts in the Greek New Testament, New Testament backgrounds, and on proper contextual interpretation.
 Students enrolled in this program become proficient with the Greek language.
 There is also a heavy emphasis on scholarly biblical research and writing.
 An important outcome for the student is to develop a professional, scholarly approach to interpreting the New Testament.
-This program provides a proper foundation for students to pursue the Doctor of Philosophy in Biblical Studies in New Testament offered by Amridge University and is open to applicants who hold a four year bachelor’s degree in any field of study.
+This program provides a proper foundation for students to pursue the Doctor of Philosophy in Biblical Studies in New Testament offered by Amridge University and is open to applicants who hold a four-year bachelor’s degree in any field of study.

 - Demonstrate reasonable exegetical skills in interpreting passages from the Greek New Testament.

 - Demonstrate mastery of the principles of textual criticism in order to deal with difficult problems in the establishing of the best text.